 When it comes to helping your employees acculturate, language and communication coaching is one way to help improve confidence, productivity, and collaboration.
 Importantly, companies must acknowledge that acculturation requires time, patience, and empathy.

 “When in Rome …”

 A person need only utter those three words, and most of us will immediately understand: when in an unfamiliar place, adapt to the local customs.
-While that philosophy is sometimes an opportunity to broaden one’s horizons and perhaps even provides a handy, albeit paper-thin excuse for indulgence (“I wouldn’t normally have three helpings of apple crumble but, ‘when in Rome…’”), it also marks the expectation for foreigners in a new environment to behave in a manner like that of the people around them—to acculturate.
+While that philosophy is sometimes an opportunity to broaden one’s horizons and perhaps even provides a handy, albeit paper-thin excuse for indulgence (“I wouldn’t normally have three helpings of apple crumble but when in Rome…”), it also marks the expectation for newcomers to an environment to behave in a manner like that of the people around them—to acculturate.
 This might be easy for a tourist on vacation, but an immigrant striving to learn and incorporate the values, beliefs, language, customs and mannerisms of the new country will encounter many obstacles—one of which, is particularly large.